parasharmohapatra/orpheusnegativelab/README.md

 ### 2. Installation

 There are two main ways to install Orpheus Negative Lab: using Git (recommended) or downloading a ZIP archive.
+I highly recommend using a virtual environment.

 #### Method 1: Using Git (Recommended)